vorSherer/code-301-prework/final_steps.md

   - For Linux, run `psql`.
   - For WSL, run `pgstart` and `psql` and enter your password if prompted.
 2. You should be at a prompt that looks like `postgres=#` or `<your-username-here>=#`.
-3. Enter the following command: `CREATE DATABASE kilovolt;`. *Note the semicolon.
+3. Enter the following command: `CREATE DATABASE city_explorer;`. *Note the semicolon.
 If you forget it, your prompt will go to a new line and look like* `postgres-#`. *This means you have an unterminated command and the prompt will just keep going to new lines until you enter a semicolon*.
   - You should receive the feedback "CREATE DATABASE".
 4. Verify that your databases were created by running `\l` (no semicolon).
-You should see a list of databases, including `kilovolt`.
-You should be able to connect to a database by running `\c DATABASE_NAME`, e.g. `\c kilovolt`.
+You should see a list of databases, including `city_explorer`.
+You should be able to connect to a database by running `\c DATABASE_NAME`, e.g. `\c city_explorer`.
 > If running `\l` puts you into a view with the highlighted word `(END)` at the bottom of your terminal, you can type `q` to escape that view.

 ---